tmplxz/carelabels/README.md

-# ML CARE LABEL CERTIFICATION SUITE
+# CERTIFICATION SUITE FOR MACHINE LEARNING CARE LABELS

-**CODE WILL BE ADDED IN THE NEXT DAYS**
+**CODE WILL BE ADDED IN THE WEEK AFTER EASTER**

-This is a software prototype for certfying machine learning methods and models with **Care labels**.
+This is a prototype certification suite, which generates **Care Labels** for trustworthy and resource-aware machine learning.
-We submitted a research paper to ECML 2021 (currently under review), where we explain the concepts of our certification suite in detail.
+It is closely related to research work which is currently reviewed for ECML 2021, where we explain the concepts of our certification suite in detail.
 **This is only a blinded preview for paper reviewers**, upon acceptance we will transfer this repository to the authors' GitHub.

 ## Contents